Implants for the General Dentist

 2730 SW Moody Avenue Portland, OR 97201

-This study club will cover both the didactic and clinical aspects of surgical implant placement and implant restoration.
-Hands on training with live patients will support your learning.
+This study club will cover both the didactic and clinical aspects of surgical implant placement and restoration.
+This is an ongoing study club designed for participants to develop their skills over time and progress at a rate that is tailored to their needs.
+Some participants will choose to focus more on treatment planning and restorative procedures with a slower entry into surgical procedures.
+Some will enter into surgical procedures after the first few sessions.
+This interactive course will include detailed lectures, hands on surgical activities, implant protocol review, case presentations and live patient treatments.
 Subjects to be covered include: treatment planning, surgical guides, risk/complications, radiographic analysis (CBCT, Pano, PA), surgical anatomy, implant surfaces/designs, custom abutments, provisionals, digital impressions and digital laboratory workflow.
-Other topics that will be covered are flap design, suturing, extractions, implant placement, guided surgery, bone grafting, soft tissue grafting, peri-implantitis and implant maintenance.
-Assistant training will be available for certain aspects of the study club.
-Hands on model training and surgery on your own patients will be available for both the restorative and surgical phases of implant dentistry.
+Specific surgical topics that will be covered are flap design, suturing, extractions, implant placement, guided surgery, bone grafting, soft tissue grafting, peri-implantitis and implant maintenance.
+This course also includes assistant surgical training, hygienist perio maintenance training, CBCT software training and review of consents and post-operative instructions.

 - Dental assistants will improve their understanding of implant components, surgical assisting skills and temporization